When higher-order interactions enhance synchronization: the case of the Kuramoto model: Introduction

-These recent findings motivate our first research goal, which is to quantify the effects of higher-order interactions on the synchronous state for general hypergraph topologies.
-To this end, we studied Kuramoto oscillators coupled through $2$- and $3$-body interactions and conducted a detailed numerical analysis on various random hypergraphs.
-Our study confirms that, as expected, higher-order interactions enhance synchronization when the initial conditions are close to the synchronous state; however, when starting from incoherent states (i.e., far from synchronization), things become more interesting.
-While our simulations support the finding that higher-order interactions shrink the attraction basin of the synchronous state, they also reveal that weak higher-order interactions can, counterintuitively, enhance synchronization.
-As Zhang et al.~\cite{zhang2024deeper} cleverly noted, the attraction basin becomes ``deeper but smaller'' with higher-order interactions.
-Our results seem to corroborate this observation and may be interpreted through the observation that the basin deepens before it begins to shrink.
+These recent findings motivate our first research goal, which is to quantify the effects of higher-order interactions on the synchronous state for more general hypergraph topologies.
+As in previous works~\cite{tanaka2011multistable,bick2016chaos,skardal2019abrupt,skardal2020higher,millan2020explosive,lucas2020multiorder,adhikari2023synchronization,skardal2023multistability,leon2024,costa2024bifurcations,huh2024critical,smith2024determining,wang2024coexistence,zhang2024deeper,fariello2024third,von2024higher,wang2025higher}, our framework considers the addition of higher-order interactions to the pairwise setting.
+To this end, we studied Kuramoto oscillators coupled through $2$- and $3$-body interactions and conducted a numerical study on random hypergraphs of $10$ and $100$ nodes, a regime relevant for real-world applications~\cite{menara2022functional,simpson2013synchronization,alderisio2017interaction}.
+Our analysis confirms that higher-order interactions generally enhance synchronization when the initial conditions are close to the synchronous state; however, incoherent initial states reveal a non-monotonic dependence on the higher-order coupling strength.
+While the average coherence reached from random incoherent initial conditions decreases at large higher-order coupling strength---consistent with the smaller basins reported in Ref.~\onlinecite{zhang2024deeper}---we find that it first \emph{increases}, so that the system synchronizes best for a small but nonzero higher-order coupling.
+This is further validated for the globally (i.e., all-to-all) coupled higher-order Kuramoto model of large size (i.e., $10\,000$ oscillators), showing that this is not a finite-size effect.

 Our second research question is: given a limited amount of resources for connectivity of both pairwise and higher-order interactions, which is the optimal combination to enhance synchronization?
 With this investigation, we aim to determine whether higher-order interactions can offer advantages over purely pairwise ones, and whether a mix of both can outperform structures relying exclusively on one type.
 This question is relevant in both engineered and natural systems: in the former, it can guide resource allocation for building synchronizable systems; in the latter, it may help explain the interaction patterns that emerge in nature as evolved or self-organized solutions to synchronization demands.